Vervain, Verbena officinalis L. hero image

 Magical properties of Verbena officinalis

-Magically, the possibilities are endless.
-Vervain is one of the 9 magical herbs as recognised by the Germanic people and for that reason should not be missing in the herb garden of a practitioner of the Art.
-To name a few interesting possibilities, besides the expected applications in love and protection, you can use vervain to seal the peace and achieve eternal youth.
-Be sure to read the rest of the monograph to learn more.
+To name a few interesting options, beyond the predictable applications in love and protection magic, we can use vervain to cement the peace and achieve eternal youth.
+Be sure to read the rest of the monograph to find out more.

 Botanical description Vervain, Verbena officinalis L.